matj1/cs_colemak/README.md

 2. As root, add content of [cs_colemak](cs_colemak) at the end of `/usr/share/X11/xkb/symbols/cz`.

 Additional steps are needed to integrate the layout into Gnome.
 Follow [this guide](https://blog.stigok.com/2020/10/27/from-x11-xmodmap-to-wayland-xkb-custom-keyboard-layout.html) to add the layout to Gnome.
 It works in Wayland too.
+If the link doesn't work, read [its snapshot on Wayback Machine](https://web.archive.org/web/20210717104133/https://blog.stigok.com/2020/10/27/from-x11-xmodmap-to-wayland-xkb-custom-keyboard-layout.html).

 #### Alternative